icalvete/puppet-jenkins/README.md

 * [hiera](http://docs.puppetlabs.com/hiera/1/index.html)
 * https://github.com/icalvete/puppet-common
 * For LDAP auth, administrator user is jenkins and only scm group members can do any stuff
-* **For sonar support https://github.com/icalvete/sonar and sonar server running in same machine and with mysql as backend**
+* **For sonar support https://github.com/icalvete/sonar and sonar server with mysql as backend**

 ##Authors: